 Published by Fabien Paillusson

 I am a theoretical and computational physicist.
-I am a senior lecturer in the School of Maths and Physics at the University of Lincoln.
+I am an Associate Professor in the School of Maths and Physics at the University of Lincoln.
 My interests lie in the modelling of complex matter, ranging from biological systems to powders, and in the foundations of physics.
 View all posts by Fabien Paillusson

 2 replies »